 The Learning Tree Kindergarten and Nursery, previously known as The Creative Academy for Kids, was created following the standards set about by the National Association for the Education of Young Children, NAEYC, the U. S. Department of Education, National Child Day Care Association, and the teaching strategies of The Creative Curriculum, by Diane Trister Dodge, Laura Colker, and Cate Heroman, and the developmental guidelines of POCET, Infant, Toddler and Preschool, Instructional Practices.

-The school was founded in 2008.
-The Learning Tree is the creative combination and intertwining of all of the above teaching strategies, standards, curriculum guidelines, and school environmental philosophies as shared by Sandra Al-Ajmi, the Director and Co-Owner.
+The Learning Tree which was founded in 2008, is the creative combination and intertwining of all of the above teaching strategies, standards, curriculum guidelines, and school environmental philosophies as shared by Sandra Al-Ajmi, the Director and Co-Owner.

 Meet the Director: